spacebarchat/docs/docs/setup/server/index.md

 If you set up your server remotely, you can use `curl http://localhost:3001/api/ping` to verify the server is up and running, (you should set up a reverse proxy, next!).

+!!! note

+	The [test client](Test%20Client/index.md) is disabled by default, and you will be redirected to /api/ping when navigating to the server in your browser.
+You may want to enable the test client.

 ## Now what?

 Well, now you can configure Fosscord to your liking!